jidesoft/jide-oss/README.txt

     <version>3.4.0</version>
   </dependency>

-Please change version to the version number you want to verify.
-You can find the version number from http://search.maven.org by searching jide-oss.
+You can specify different versions if you want to use that version.
+You can find all available version numbers at http://search.maven.org by searching jide-oss.